Dipraise1/gachafe/README.md

-# GachaPeng Landing Page
+# Pingu Landing Page

-This is a replica of the GachaPeng landing page, built with Next.js and Tailwind CSS.
+This is a replica of the Pingu landing page, built with Next.js and Tailwind CSS.

 ## Features